atticus-lv/BlenderAvaloniaBridge/README.md

 ## For Humans

-Cross-platform toolkit for running an Avalonia UI in a separate process, streaming frames into Blender, and sending Blender input back to Avalonia.
-Windows and macOS headless shared-memory bridges are supported.
+Toolkit for integrating an Avalonia app with Blender.
+Blender acts as the host, and Avalonia owns the UI, state, and business logic.

 ![Blender Avalonia Bridge preview](docs/statics/images/mat.png)